 The interior of the castle is open for guided tours but it also has lovely gardens to walk around, a fantastically good café, and boat trips to see the loveable Loch Dunvegan seal colony.

 Continuing west will eventually take you to Neist Point and its lighthouse which is perched on a rocky clifftop.
 This is the most westerly point on the island and it’s a favourite with walkers thanks to the dramatic sheer-sided cliffs that tower above the crashing waves below.

 The return walk to Neist Point lighthouse only takes around an hour, but if you’re a wildlife lover you’ll want to spend much longer as the waters offshore are a good place to spot minke whales and basking sharks.

 There are also lots of dolphins around this part of Skye and – if you’re very lucky – you might even catch sight of an orca or two.

-Well, that rounds off my list of recommended places to visit on Skye, but if you’d like to find more recommendations take a browse through the Western Isles archives.
+Well, that rounds off my list of recommended places to visit on Skye, but if you’d like to find more recommendations take a browse through these Inner Hebrides articles.

 Things to do